What’s the Best Way to Deal with Anxiety?

 - Exercise is another free way to manage anxiety symptoms.
 Even a brief walk can boost mood and reduce stress.

 - Medications such as antidepressants for mood, mild tranquilizers to reduce panic, sleep aids, and beta-blockers to treat shaking and racing heart symptoms are all considered tools for managing symptoms, though they don’t treat the underlying causes.
+Learn more about the most common types of anxiety medications doctors prescribe.

 - Herbal supplements and natural remedies such as omega 3 fatty acids can also be helpful.
 With your doctor’s permission, you might consider trying one of these home remedies for natural anxiety relief.